Myapi314/Fast-Food-Nutrion-Data-Analysis/README.md

 # Data Analysis Results

 <!-- {List the questions and the answers you found by doing this analysis.} -->
-Question #1: Is Chick-Fil-A healthier than McDonalds?
+* **Question 1:** Is Chick-Fil-A healthier than McDonalds with regards to calories?
-    How do the different fast food chains compare calory wise?
+* **Question 2:** What items contain the highest amount of sodium?
+What about protein?

-Question #2:
+* **Question 3:** What are the nutritional facts across a related group of foods such as burgers/sandwiches/nuggets?

 # Development Environment